jesterui/jesterui/pgnr-ui/README.md

 - [ ] currently, player started the game is always white
   - others players can make moves for black -> it is not locked to the first mover and basically a one vs. all

+- [ ] show current identity and nostr server (tooltip?) in navbar
+- [ ] use first nostr server in list for auto-connect
+- [ ] update FLOW.md to actual workflow
+- [ ] search by fen! games by fen -> send fen as hash in event!
 - [ ] ability to delete data in indexeddb
 - [ ] add ability to watch games next to "currentGameId" aka pinning games
 - [ ] ability to load game by id